 Where to Eat

 There are not a lot of places to eat once you get outside of the towns, so I definitely recommend packing snacks of some sort to keep in your car.
 Keep in mind that food in Iceland is also notoriously expensive.
 We spent the most money on food and it wasn’t uncommon to spend upwards of $50.00 for lunch or dinner for two people.
 We ate breakfast at the hotel/guesthouse where we were staying so we could at least cut out some food expenses.
-With that being said, we did come across some really great restaurants while we were in Iceland that I highly recommend.
+With that being said, we came across some really great restaurants while we were in Iceland that I highly recommend.

 The Southern Coast